Sunita-Shrestha/Digital-Poster/README.md

 3. Phone
 4. Cup

-The model was trained using custom image samples for each class.
+The model was trained using  image samples for each class.

 ---